The2ndSlimShady/SlimScript/docs/BASICS.md

 set <variable_name> to <new_value>
 ```

 As mentioned before SlimScript is not strong typed so variable types are dynamic.
-Check the program belov
+Check the program below

 ```
 define var as 2